RetardCZE/PolyVis/SPRINT_AUGUST_2022.md

 # Sprint august 2022
 Logger for daily progress on sprint during august 2022.

+### 9.8 2022
+- Has to reimplement intersections to abstarct structure.
+Final computation of points has to be done at the end. -> Change whole structure.
+- Found out that Fade2D polygonal mesh does not fulfill convex rule.
+On potholes was found 1 polygon that did was not convex.
+Few other maps seemed fine, so currently only check is implemented, and potholes won't be used for measurement.

 ### 8.8.2022
 - Realized that last error was not some general problem, but its numeric.
 More precisely it seems, that polygons on polygonal potholes are not convex.
 Needs further research/discussion.